u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 She found a paper - containing a negative result! - that wasn’t about PAH, spotted an individual chart directly relevant to the disease, connected the dots, and quickly moved to form a company - United Therapeutics - and brought this new drug into the market.

 What if that figure had never been published?
-How many other figures and insights are tucked away in powerpoint slides, lab notebooks, minds of individual scientists, in that chaotic process leading up to a polished paper?
+How many other figures and insights are tucked away in slides, notebooks, or the minds of individual scientists, but never made the cut in that chaotic process leading up to a polished paper?

 People have increasingly been saying “do the f@$%ing experiment”.
-I say it’s also time to publish the experiment.
+I think it’s high time to publish the question, experiment, claims, and findings.

-Innovations like Discourse Graphs point to what’s possible: a future where scientists and innovators can disseminate knowledge faster, scale with the explosion of information, leverage evidence at scale, receive credit that reflects their real contributions, and spark transformative insights beyond their own epistemic bubbles.
+Ideas like Discourse Graphs point to what’s possible: a future where scientists and innovators can disseminate knowledge faster, scale with the explosion of information, leverage evidence at scale, receive credit that reflects their real contributions, and spark transformative insights beyond their own epistemic bubbles.

-This isn’t just about individual protocols, but a broader, public system of science, where knowledge is shared as it’s built, not only after it’s polished; where collaboration happens across the confines of labs and disciplines, not just within them; and where the system of scientific invites openness and reuse without compromising credit.
+All of this sits within a broader, public system of science where knowledge is shared as it’s built, not only after it’s polished; and where the system of scientific inquiry invites openness and reuse without compromising credit.

-Such a future [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) where scientists, funders, investors, and innovators can build, share, and evolve ideas together, in the open.
-Like the Bazaar, it may be messy – but I’ll bet it’s far more powerful than we’ve dared to imagine.
+Such a future [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) where scientists, funders, investors, and innovators are incentivized to share knowledge faster, to build and evolve ideas together, in the open.
+It’s not going to build itself, and it’s certainly not going to be built through top-down, hierarchical coordination.
+Like the Bazaar, it may be messy, but I’ll bet the end result is far more powerful than we’ve dared to imagine.

 As I continue this series and conceptually explore what it means to be an augmented scientist that works iteratively, in public, I’d love to hear from anyone excited by or completely against this future.
 Please get in touch at shishyko@gmail.com to lend your voice!